jprjr/docker-ubuntu-stack/postfix/README.md

 ## Needed Volumes

 * `/etc/postfix` - Used for storing the postfix configuration.
-* `/srv/ssl` - Used for reading in the SSL cert and key you want to use
+* `/private/ssl` - Used for reading in the SSL cert and key you want to use

+## Optional volumes

+* `/private/vars.sh` - Used to setup environment variables from a file, instead of on the command line.

 ## Ports